The Essence of Tuscany 7 days/6 nights workshop

 The Chianti Classico region nestles amid a rolling carpet of lush green hills, sentinel cypress trees and ancient olive groves.
 This area is literally teaming with vines and at this time of year, with the soft hues of autumn, these regimental lines make for a wonderful photographic subject.
 Driving leisurely through vineyards and olive groves, we will stop to take in the many beautiful views, the medieval walled village of San Gusme, and the impressive castle of Castello di Brolio, which dominates the southern Chianti Classico countryside.

 If an area could have been created specifically for the delight of photographers this would surely be it.
 Offering a wealth of fabulous photographic opportunities, Tuscany is rich in beauty and charm and cannot fail to captivate.
 So why not join us and come and explore this timeless and enchanting region.
 It won’t fail to leave an impression.

 DSLR with appropriate lenses.
 A bridge or compact camera will be adequate if it has manual functions – please contact email@example.com if you are unsure if your camera is suitable.

 Filters – a Polarising Filter and Neutral Density Graduated Filter/s would be useful to help you get the best result in-camera.

 A laptop to view and process your images if you wish to do so in preparation to have your work critiqued.

 How to book

-A 15% deposit to Caspin Journeys is required to secure your accommodation.
+A 15% deposit is required.
 Please make your booking via Caspin Journeys Ltd. Booking conditions can be viewed here.(LINK)